KittyMcDonagh/kmcd-issue-tracking-project/README.md

 #### 6.1.3.4 Post-Login Navigation

-1. While still logged in as a Vendor-side or Client-side user click on the logo and on the home icon and confirm that they display the same page showing the     messages "You are already logged in!", and "Please go to Issue Tracking System or Logout"
+1. Log in as a **Client-side** user
+2. Click on the logo and on the home icon and confirm that they display the same page showing the messages "You are already logged in!", and "Please go to       Issue Tracking System or Logout"

-2. Clck on 'Issue Tracking System' in the page message and confirm it takes you to the Issues List
+3. Clck on 'Issue Tracking System' in the page message and confirm it takes you to the Issues List
+4. Confirm that the top navigation bar contains the following options 'Issues List'(enabled), 'Add Issue'(enabled), 'Features List'(enabled), 'Add               Feature'(enabled), and cart(disabled)
+5. Confirm the following options appear in the Footer - Issues List, Features List
+6. Log in as a **Vendor-side** user and confirm that the top navigation bar contains the following options 'Issues List'(enabled), 'Add Issue'(**disabled**),        'Features List'(enabled), 'Add Feature'(**disabled**), and cart(disabled)

 #### 6.1.3.5 Profile